 Nitrates in groundwater - Belgium and international comparison

 |//: Average Growth Rates|

-Definition: the average nitrate concentration in groundwater is calculated on the basis of 38 monitoring points located throughout Belgium.
+Definition: the average nitrate concentration in groundwater is calculated on the basis of 20 monitoring points located throughout Belgium.
 It is expressed as the nitrogen weight in those nitrates per liter of water (mg NO3-N/l).
 The data come from the European Environment Agency.
-The European data relate to 29 countries: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Republic of Macedonia, Romania, Serbia, Slovakia, Slovenia, Sweden, Switzerland, the United Kingdom.
+The European data are given for 14 countries of the European Union: Austria, Belgium, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Germany, Ireland, Portugal, Slovakia, Slovenia and Spain.

 Goal: the average nitrate concentration in groundwater must be reduced.

 The Sustainable Development Goals or SDGs adopted by the UN in 2015 include target 6.3: “By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally”.

 The Federal Long-Term Strategic Vision for Sustainable Development contains objective 35: “Emissions of pollutants will be significantly reduced and air (indoor and outdoor), water and soil pollution will no longer have a significant – direct or indirect – impact, neither on health nor on the environment” (Belgian Official Gazette, 08/10/2013).